 Proceeds from investments in the Notes will be used by the Fund primarily to make loans to mission-aligned non-profit charitable organizations and for-profit enterprises.
 As loan transactions may take several months to process and cannot be timed with precision, the Fund plans to invest a portion of the proceeds from its sale of the Notes on a short-term basis in cash and cash equivalents and, from time to time, certain mission-aligned investments.
-For additional disclosure concerning the Fund's lending activities and loan and investment policies, see "Lending Program," beginning on page 15, "Financing & Operational Activities," beginning on page 18, and "Investing Activities," beginning on page 19, as well as Notes 3 and 4 to the audited financial statements included in this Prospectus.
+For additional disclosure concerning the Fund's lending activities and loan and investment policies, see "Lending Program," beginning on page 17, "Financing & Operational Activities," beginning on page 20, and "Investing Activities," beginning on page 21, as well as Notes 3 and 4 to the audited financial statements included in this Prospectus.

 A portion of the proceeds may also be used to pay the Fund's operating expenses, which include offering, marketing, and management expenses, and general overhead.
 Many of these expenses will be incurred by RSF, and reimbursed by the Fund at their actual cost to RSF without any profit margin, in accordance with the Management Agreement between RSF and the Fund.
+Please see "Related-Party Transactions - Transactions with RSF" beginning on page 24 for additional information concerning this Management Agreement.